In surveys last week, this is what America told Rasmussen Reports...

 Most Recent Releases

-Twenty-five percent (25%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone and online survey for the week ending July 2, 2020.
+Thirty-three percent (33%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone and online survey for the week ending November 30, 2023.

 Illegal immigration is a very serious problem, according to a majority of voters, and the Republican Party leads by 12 points on the issue.

 Most voters don’t believe Congress is doing a good job and, by a 2-to-1 margin, say members of Congress care more about the media than about what voters think.

 By nearly a 2-to-1 margin, voters in Arkansas support calls for switching their state’s elections to paper ballots.

 President Joe Biden is too old for the job, according to a majority of voters, who don’t think he should seek reelection next year.